Omega Seamaster Cal.552 18ct Pink Gold 1962

 The original, very high grade, Cal.552, 24 Jewels automatic movement is in simply spectacular condition, as can be seen from the photographs, and has been given a full overhaul and service by our vintage Omega specialist watchmaker.

 This Cal.
 552 movement is very highly regarded for its accuracy and reliability and has been calibrated to run arrow straight within +12 seconds per day!
 This is no exaggeration – we have checked the test results on our electronic watch timer.
 This movement also has a 50-hour power reserve when fully wound.
 The automatic winding mechanism is very efficient and if worn regularly each day this watch will never need winding and very rarely need resetting.
 We are therefore very happy to provide a 12-month warranty on this watch*.
-The movement is correctly signed ‘Omega Watch Co Swiss’ and carries the Calibre number 552 and the serial number 19624808 which dates this watch to 1962.
+The movement is correctly signed ‘Omega Watch Co Swiss’ and carries the Calibre number 552 and the movement serial number 19624808 which dates this watch to 1962.

 *Please note – our 12 months’ warranty is only applicable if the list price is paid.